XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(3,2)

-The nodes construct declares 2-dimensional node set p which has 6 nodes.
+The nodes directive declares 2-dimensional node set p which has 6 nodes.
 In XMP/C, the node set consists of p[0][0], p[0][1], p[0][2], p[1][0], p[1][1], and p[1][2].
 In XMP/Fortran, the node set consists of p(1,1), p(2,1), p(3,1), p(1,2), p(2,2), and p(3,2).